CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 To develop the test cases and to carry out the tests, the following should be noted:

 * the test cases are developed by the competent authority,
-* for test cases, no data of the active operation is used,
+* for test cases no data of the active operation is used,
 * Test data, in particular if data for this purpose are copied, must not contain any confidential information.
 Personal data must be anonymised or simulated,
 * The test must not affect the current operation.
 If possible, a logically or physically isolated test computer should be used.
 A decrease is to be refused if: